Reddayo/csopesy-mco/README.md

 g++ -g src\**.cpp -o bin\a.exe -IC:/msys64/mingw64/include -LC:/msys64/mingw64/lib -lpdcurses
 ```

 Alternatively, use the `run.bat` file.
+This will automatically run the program as well.

 ```
 run